The Top 10 Most Expensive Dragon Ball Fusion World Manga Cards

 Average Price: $980

 The hardest pull from the first manga booster set, this ultra-rare is identifiable by the gold-lined "DRAGONBALL" on a silver background and a matching gold frame.
-As the first-ever manga ultra alternate art, pristine graded copies command premium prices well above other cards in the set—the most recent PSA 10 sale fetched $5,100, a substantial jump over raw values.
+As the first-ever manga ultra alternate art, pristine graded copies command premium prices well above other cards in the set.
+The most recent PSA 10 sale fetched $5,100, a substantial jump over raw values.

 Manga Booster 1 | Son Goku - Super Alternate Art (R) - SB01-023